Denton County Court Records

 Probate Forms and Documents

-The county provides an extensive library of probate documents and forms on its website, including the Small Estate Affidavit, affidavit templates for wills probated after four years, the Texas Descent and Distribution Chart, the Personal Representative Information Sheet, and various orders for dependent and temporary administration.
-Guardianship documents and forms — covering guardianship establishment, referral forms, annual reports on the condition and well-being of a ward, and physician’s certificates — are also available for download.
+The county publishes an extensive library of probate documents and forms on its website, including the Small Estate Affidavit, affidavit templates for wills probated after four years, the Texas Descent and Distribution Chart, the Personal Representative Information Sheet, and various orders for dependent and temporary administration.
+Guardianship documents and forms — covering guardianship establishment, referral forms, annual reports on the condition and well-being of a ward, and physicians' certificates — are also available for download.

 Requesting Copies

-Copies of probate records can be requested from the County Clerk’s office in person, by mail, or through written request.
-The same fee schedule applies: $5.00 certificate and seal plus $1.00 per page for certified copies, or $1.00 per page for non-certified copies.
-The Local Rules of the Probate Court govern filing procedures, hearing schedules, and administrative requirements specific to Denton County’s probate division.
+Copies of probate records can be requested from the County Clerk's office in person, by mail, or through written request.
+The standard fee schedule applies: $5.00 certificate and seal plus $1.00 per page for certified copies, or $1.00 per page for non-certified copies.
+The Local Rules of the Probate Court govern filing procedures, hearing schedules, and administrative requirements specific to Denton County's probate division.